mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 ## Delete

- the allocated memory can be deleted (not the pointer itself)
+ The allocated memory can be deleted (not the pointer itself)